NexPlayer/Android-SDK/advanced.md

 - changeMaxBandWidth()
 - changeMinBandWidth()

-#### abstract void onTargetBandWidthChanged ( NexErrorCode result, int reqBwBps, int selBwBps ) [abstract]
+#### abstract void onTargetBandWidthChanged (NexErrorCode result, int reqBwBps, int selBwBps) [abstract]

-This method will be called by theNexABRControllerwhen the target bandwidth for streaming content is changed.
+This method will be called by the NexABRController when the target bandwidth for streaming content is changed.

-For example, if content has three tracks at bandwidths of 500k, 900k, and 1200k and the applications calls setTargetBandwidth to set a target of 700k with the target option `BELOW`, `reqBwBps` will be 700,000 and `selBwBps` will be 500,000.
+For example, if content has three tracks at bandwidths of 500k, 900k, and 1200k and the applications calls set TargetBandwidth to set a target of 700k with the target option `BELOW`, `reqBwBps` will be 700,000 and `selBwBps` will be 500,000.

 **Parameters**